Streaming Video Privacy

 - Videos are viewed via an HTML file that provides a streaming player for video, or directly through a web link

 - The HTML file and link can be distributed via email, and does not require authentication to open.

-- The HTML file can be embedded within a Blackboard course, making it only accessible to individuals who are enrolled in the course.
+- The HTML file can be embedded within a course, making it only accessible to individuals who are enrolled in the course.

 - Videos embedded within a course’s content can be viewed as streaming videos, but also allow users the option to download.

-- Videos published to a course’s content as a YouTube Mashup are only accessible to users who have a Course Designer role, or other like roles within the Blackboard course, or other users who have admin rights to the YouTube channel from which the video is attributed.
+- Videos published to a course’s content as a YouTube Mashup are only accessible to users who have a Course Designer role, or other like roles within the Canvas course, or other users who have admin rights to the YouTube channel from which the video is attributed.